xvzc/SpoofDPI/docs/user-guide/https.md

 ### Description

-Specifies the default packet fragmentation strategy to use for the Client Hello packet. `(default: "chunk")`
+Specifies the default packet fragmentation strategy to use for the Client Hello packet. `(default: "none")`

 ### Allowed Values